ryleighnewman/ryleighnewman.github.io/README.md

 - **CSS3**
 - **JavaScript**

-Feel free to explore the site and learn more about me!
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact

-If you'd like to get in touch, you can reach me through any of the social media links provided on the site.
+If you have any questions or would like to get in touch, feel free to reach out through the social links provided on my website.

 ---